 Platform Compatibility

 It’d be nice to use the same ad blocker on all your browsers, right?
 We specifically looked at how widely available an ad blocker was when determining the best options.
-The most well-developed ad blockers are available for multiple browsers, which allows you to have a uniform experience whether you’re at home, work, or on the go.
+The most well-developed ad blockers are available for multiple browsers, which allows you to have a uniform experience whether you’re at home, at work, or on the go.
 Some, of course, are built purposely for a single web browser, but these have a much narrower audience.

 Ease of Use/User Interface